jkcampb/ezarr/README.md

   where to download this. **Note**: when adding an indexer, please do not set the "seed ratio" to less than 1.
 Less than 1 means that you upload less than you download.
 Not only is this unfriendly towards your fellow users, but it can also get you banned from certain indexers.
-- [Jackett](https://github.com/Jackett/Jackett) is an alternative to Prowlarr.
 - [qBittorrent](https://www.qbittorrent.org/) can download torrents and provides a bunch more features for management.
-- [PleX](https://www.plex.tv/) is a mediaserver.
-Using this, you get access to a Netflix-like interface across many devices like your laptop or computer, your phone, your TV and more.
-For some features, you need a [PleX pass](https://www.plex.tv/nl/plex-pass/).
-- [Tautulli](https://tautulli.com/) is a monitoring application for PleX  which can keep track of what has been watched, who watched it, when and where they watched it, and how it was watched.
 - [Jellyfin](https://jellyfin.org/) is an alternative for PleX.
 Which you'd like to use is a matter of preference, and you *could* even use both, although this is probably a waste of resources.